Harriet Heron: Adult life

 Heron and her husband initially lived in Tuapeka, where they ran a butcher's shop.
-For some time she ran the store single-handed as her husband went to Wetherstones to work on a gold mine, and then to the Clutha River area.
+For some time she ran the store single-handed as her husband went to Wetherstones to work in a gold mine, and then to the Clutha River area.
 Heron sold the business and joined her husband at the mining site, located at Fourteen Mile Beach.
 For their first three years there they lived in a tent, and Heron was the only woman in the camp.

 The Herons later built a schist and mud mortar cottage to live in, which was originally located on the shores of the Clutha River; however since the river was dammed and flooded in 1956, it now sits on the banks of Lake Roxburgh.
 The cottage is maintained by Heritage New Zealand and known locally as "Mrs Heron's Cottage."

 In 1875 Heron and her husband moved to Roxburgh and ran the Commercial Hotel.
 Henry died in 1896, and Heron continued to run the hotel alone until 1913.
 During that time, she had a new building constructed for the hotel, a large brick two-story building which became known as "one of the largest and most convenient hotels in Central Otago".
 The Commercial Hotel is now used for backpackers' accommodation.